dtvu94/Kaggle_practice/Generate-Keras-model-dynamically/README.md

 ### Model
 Information:
 - Contains all input parameters for the model constructor function.
 Syntax:
 - "inputs" attribute value can be a [LAYER_DEFINITION_KEY_NAME] or an array of [LAYER_DEFINITION_KEY_NAME]
 - "outputs" attribute value can be a [LAYER_DEFINITION_KEY_NAME] or an array of [LAYER_DEFINITION_KEY_NAME]

 ### Compile
 Information:
 - Contains all input parameters for the model compile function.
 Syntax:
 - Attributes' keys of one layer must be written the same as the API in Keras.
 - Attributes's values can has the template for functions in "functions_definition" part
     - For examples:

-            "loss": "[VAE_LOSS]"
+        ```bash "loss": "[VAE_LOSS]"

-            "optimizer": "[MYOPTIMIZE]", ...
+         "optimizer": "[MYOPTIMIZE]", ...```

 ### Additional functions
 Information:
 - Implement additional functions in the model file.
 - Key of an element is a symbol name to search if it is used in Layers_structure/Model/Compile
 - Value of an element is the content of the function which is created by a convert function.
 Syntax:
 - All keys' characters must be in CAPITAL letter
 - All values must be absolutely the same as the content from the function:
     ```convert_py_func_to_txt```